Hana-Kimi

-Hana-Kimi, short for Hanazakari no Kimitachi e (花ざかりの君たちへ), is a Japanese manga series written and illustrated by Hisaya Nakajo.
-The manga was serialized in Japan in Hakusensha's semi-monthly shōjo manga magazine Hana to Yume.
-The series was concluded with the Japanese release of volume 23 in November 2004 and was published in English by Viz Media with the final volume released in the United States in April 2008.
+Hanazakari no Kimitachi e (花ざかりの君たちへ), abbreviated as Hana-Kimi, is a Japanese manga series written and illustrated by Hisaya Nakajo. it was serialized in Hakusensha's semi-monthly shōjo manga magazine Hana to Yume from September 1996 to August 2004.
+The series is also published in English by Viz Media, with the final volume released in April 2008.
 It was also adapted into several live-action television dramas.
-An anime television series adaptation produced by Signal.MD is set to premiere in January 2026.
+An anime television series adaptation produced by Signal.MD aired from January to March 2026.
+A second season aired from July to September of the same year.

 The series centers on Mizuki Ashiya, a Japanese girl who lives in the United States.
 One day, she sees a track and field competition on TV, and becomes attracted to one of the high jump competitors, Izumi Sano.
 She begins to idolize the young athlete and eventually transfers to Japan to attend the same school that Sano attends.
 Sano attends an all-boys high school named Osaka Gakuen and Mizuki attempts to disguise herself as a boy to enter.

+Setting

+Osaka Gakuen (桜咲学園; Ohsaka Academy) is an all-boys school and the setting of the series.
+Its sister school is St. Blossoms, an all-girls high school.

+The three grade levels are divided into three classes.
+These nine classes are divided into three dormitories, as most of the students do not stay around the school area.
+The cultures within the individual dormitories are immensely different.

+Most students residing in the first dormitory are athletes who were accepted into Osaka High on a sports scholarship.
+The students in the second dorm are a mix of athletes and scholars who have sports or academic scholarships.
+The third dormitory consists mainly of artistic and intelligent people.
+Inter-dorm rivalries are common and become particularly intense during the school's cultural festival.